tepease/cb50/1/projects.md

+#### <a name='choosy.c'></a> choosy.c
+Prompt for a number, and take it with getString().
+If any character is not a digit, prompt again.

+#### <a name='esrever'></a> esreveR.c
+Take string input and print it out ... backwards

+#### <a name='takes2'></a> takes2.c
+Implement numgrid.c from above, but ONLY print the number 2

+#### <a name='tenner'></a> tenner.c
+Take number input and print out the digit in the tens place.
+If the number is less than 10, print 0.

+#### <a name='strint'></a> strint.c
+Take string input and print out the integer value of each character, in order

+#### <a name='pin'></a> PIN sequence
 Here are a series of ATM PIN checking algorithms for you to implement.
 Numbered 1 through 5, they start simple and get progressively more advanced.
 I'll post only my console output, and you sort out how to replicate it.
 Before starting each, identify exactly how it differs from the one before, and reuse any code you can in each iteration.
- Remember to compile and run after each change you make so you don't get into any rabbit holes  :]
+Remember to compile and run after each change you make so you don't get into any rabbit holes!

  ```
  ~/workspace/ $ make pin1